-A picture is worth a thousand words, but it doesn’t answer your toughest visibility questions.
+A picture is worth a thousand words.
+But it doesn’t answer your toughest visibility questions.
 Visualization tools have come a long way in recent years and have sharpened the look of end-user tools.
-It looks amazing in a software demo.
+It looks impressive in a software demo.
 However, does the underlying data point you to where you are having a problem today, or report the news of where your freight was yesterday?
 Accuracy means the data is correct, complete, and current.

-As Shannon Vaillancourt published in DC Velocity, “Seeing a bunch of color-coded dots on a map is cool, but impacting the bottom line is valuable”.
+As Shannon Vaillancourt says in DC Velocity, “Seeing a bunch of color-coded dots on a map is cool, but impacting the bottom line is valuable.”
 The dot may show you where your late shipment is.
 Accurate data will show you a potential issue before it’s even late.

-We recently helped a customer identify rejected carrier tenders in real-time, and used our ShipLinx marketplace to send the shipment to other carriers with the same pickup date.
-By showing complete data and solving the rejected tenders, we eliminated the customer’s late shipments rather than showing ongoing “visibility” to the problem.
+By showing complete data and solving the rejected tenders, you eliminate the late shipments rather than show ongoing “visibility” to the problem.

 3. Timing is everything

-Retailers demand suppliers manage tighter delivery windows and enforce steep compliance penalties when retailers fail to meet expectations.
-Knowing which shipments weren’t picked up on-time allows adjustments to be made and ensure on-time delivery for your retail customers—insights that avoid costly penalties hiding as the cost of doing business.
+Retailers demand that suppliers manage tighter delivery windows and enforce steep compliance penalties when retailers fail to meet expectations.
+Knowing which shipments weren’t picked up on-time allows adjustments to be made and ensures on-time delivery for your retail customers—insights that avoid costly penalties hiding as the cost of doing business.

 Timeliness can be critical in your inbound supply chain since visibility that your hot inbound shipment is 30 minutes out can help you mobilize your warehouse staff for faster unloading and processing of a backorder.
-In the final mile of your supply chain, timely updates manage customer expectations and generate excitement about your product on the way, as they expect to know when their package is coming regardless of which carrier comes to the door.
+In the final mile of your supply chain, timely updates manage customer expectations.
+They generate excitement about your product on the way, as they expect to know when their package is coming, regardless of which carrier comes to the door.

 Turning Truth into Action

-Ultimately, visibility will be a buzzword if it can’t generate insight and action to improve your business.
-Knowing these Visibility Truths can help you inform the right stakeholders at the right time about the right shipments – and ultimately take the right action.
-The right Track and Trace visibility tool will enable your organization to move from data to action, increasing efficiency and improving your supply chain performance.
+Ultimately, visibility will continue to be just a buzzword if it can’t generate insight and action to improve your business.
+Knowing these three Visibility Truths can help you inform the right stakeholders at the right time about the right shipments – and ultimately take the right action.
+The right Track and Trace visibility tool will enable your organization to move from data to action, increasing efficiency, and improving your supply chain performance.